Yesterday's Bride: Supporting cast

-Production and development
+Development

-Series' creator, Liberty Trinidad began developing Yesterday's Bride under the title "The Borrowed Wife" in July 2012.
-The idea for the series was conceive when Trinidad began thinking...
-"What if a mother gives birth to her child while in deep coma?".
-The production team found the concept/premise very interesting.
-Trinidad stated that the series also presents an interesting take to a seemingly perfect love story, as it explores the moral dilemma of the protagonist and how she must decide between the two men who love her.
+Series' creator, Liberty Trinidad stated that the series presents an interesting take to a seemingly perfect love story, as it explores the moral dilemma of the protagonist and how she must decide between the two men who love her.
 "The show is very current and viewers will be able to relate to Andrea's [the main character of the story] predicament because even though their situation may be different, everyone has to make tough decisions especially when it comes to love," she added.
-Show's program manager, Hazel Abonita described the story as "intimate".
-It's about the actors and their characters and how they will engage viewers in the storytelling.
-It doesn't have added factors like special effects to hook the public," she added.

 Casting

 Lovi Poe played the titular character, Andrea Manalo.
 Poe described her role "the most quiet role I have ever played" and far different from the strong-willed and independent characters she did in television series, Legacy and movies, Temptation Island and My Neighbor's Wife.
-Here, the female lead is subject to oppression and much emotional torment.
-It is the goody-goody type [that of the usual screen heroine].
 "It looks easy but it is a lot harder for me.
 I am used to playing independent and strong women.
 This time around, it is more about falling in love and becoming martyr.
 It is something new to me," she said.
 By far "It's challenging because there will be adjustments in my attack.
 Coming from strong female characters, it’s not that easy to create nuances for your new role.
 But this is where the excitement lies.
 It will definitely test your range as an actress," she added.
 Rocco Nacino cast as Justin Ramirez, one of the two leading men of the protagonist.
 Nacino stated that it's his "first mature role".
 Nacino and Poe first worked together in 2010 mini-series Mistaken Identity.
 Luis Alandy and Karel Marquez, on the other hand, played Celso Ramirez, the other love interest and Sabrina Torres, the series' main antagonist, respectively.

-Filming
+Production

 The series' plug, teasers, as well as the opening title sequence were filmed in a studio at GMA Network Center, in Quezon City.
 Production started filming the series on October 12, 2012.
 Many of the series' scenes were shot on location in Angeles, Pampanga.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement overnight ratings, the pilot episode of Yesterday's Bride earned a 14.8% rating.
-While the final episode scored a 21.8% rating in Mega Manila household television ratings.
+The final episode scored a 21.8% rating in Mega Manila household television ratings.